umbraco/UmbracoDocs/umbraco-cms/tutorials/editors-manual/working-with-content/rich-text-editor.md

 ### Editing an Existing Table

-To edit the table after creating it:

-1. Click on the table.
-2. A pop-up appears with different table properties and options.
-3. Alternatively, you can click on the **Table** button in the RTE toolbar.
+To edit the table after creating it, click on the table.
+A pop-up appears with different table properties and options.
+Alternatively, you can click on the **Table** button in the RTE toolbar.

 ![Editing an Existing Table](images/Editing-an-existing-table-v11.png)